giseleidea/kafur/README.md

 ### Project phase

-We are at initial poc.
-Then designed to develop also a web platform for our services integrating the hedera interface for accessing to contracts.
+We are at initial solidity contract poc definition.
+Then we designed to develop also a web platform for our services integrating the hedera interface for accessing to contracts.